In Agents, these are called nodes. In evaluation pipelines, they’re called

 Extraction Types

-These columns extract or parse data from other columns.JSON_PATH
+These columns extract or parse data from other columns.JSON Path

 Extracts data from JSON using JSONPath expressions.